 We worm our birds twice a year.
 There are currently no wormer medications that are approved for use in ducks that I know of.
 We have used with success ivomec injectable cattle wormer, two small drops given orally per 3 pounds of duck.
 We have also used a wormer crumble for pigs, you will use this as a food replacement for 3 days, both of these are available at most feed stores or co-ops.
 The down side to using ivomec is that you will have to catch and handle all of your birds.
 The downside to using the medicated feed is that you do not know if all the birds are getting the proper dosage, and it doesn't protect against as wide a variety of parasites as ivomec does.

 For birds that show signs of sickness, resembling a cold or sinus infection, we have used Tylan 200.
-1 cc per 3 pounds of bird, this treatment has worked well for us in pheasants peafowl, and bantams, but not as well in waterfowl.
+1 cc per 3 pounds of bird, this treatment has worked well for us in pheasants peafowl, domestic ducks and bantams.

 For birds that show signs of mites or other external parasites, we have used a light dusting of seven dust.
 Ivomec will also work for this.